Instant Pot Chicken Burrito Bowl (One-Pot!)

 Instructions

-- Add the chicken, salt, garlic powder, cumin, and chili powder, to a 6-quart pressure cooker, stirring to combine.
+- Add the chicken, 1/2 teaspoon salt, garlic powder, cumin, chili powder, and broth to a 6-quart pressure cooker, stirring to combine.

-- Add the beans, corn, broth, and tomatoes with juices, stirring to combine.
+- Add the beans, corn, 1/2 teaspoon salt, and tomatoes with juices in an even layer.
+Do not stir.

-- Add the rice on top and spread into an even layer over the top so that all the rice is touching liquid.
-Be sure to just that all the rice is touching liquid spread on top.
+- Add the rice on top and spread into an even layer over the top so that all the rice is submerged/touching liquid.
 Do not stir.

 - Set the pressure cooker to high pressure for 10 minutes.